Ulykbek/Ulykbek/README.md

 - 👋 Hi, I’m @Ulykbek
 - 👀 I’m interested in ITSEC
 - 🌱 I’m currently learning to get rid of A...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on threat hunting/incident response
 - 📫 How to reach me: ulykbek@protonmail.com

 <!---